 Water voles inhabit most of Wallasea Island’s main ditch and Soke Dyke systems and as our construction programme at the island included an extensive re-shaping of the existing water courses, the voles needed to be re-homed.

 A total of 150 voles have been captured through organised ‘trappings’ and relocated under licence.
 A paper published by the Chartered Institute of Ecology and Environmental Management (CIEEM) provides a summary of a large scale water vole displacement study that was undertaken at the Wallasea Island site in 2013 and 2014 in order to test the effectiveness of natural displacement and live cage trapping.
 In addition, over 8200 common lizards and 30 adders have been rehomed as part of the works.

 The DEFRA methodology for accounting for biodiversity was developed after the construction works for Crossarail had commenced.
 The accounting methodology is being used on the project as a way of describing the loss of biodiversity as a result of the project, with the aim of guiding proposals for restoring worksites that have been used for construction in order to increase biodiversity value.
 On the surface sections of the Crossrail route, where the works are being predominantly undertaken by Network Rail, it is also being used to investigate the potential for off-site compensation.
-It is intended that the results of this work will be presented in a paper to be published in 2017.
+The results of this work are presented in the Crossrail biodiversty accounting paper.